 How to Grow Hamamelis common name Witch Hazel

 Most Hamamelis flower in winter and do so on bare branches, the flowers appearing before the shrub comes into leaf, similar to Forsythia.
-Hamamelis x intermedia and Japonica bear flowers in the winter and have lovely autumn colour.
+Hamamelis x intermedia and Japonica bear flowers in the winter and have a lovely autumn colour.
 A bonus is that some varieties have scented flowers, such as 'Vesna' (RHS Merit) a sweet honey scent, 'Barmstedt Gold' (RHS merit) scent described as similar to bergamot, H Mollis 'Wisley Supreme'.
-Most grow up to around 4 metres although there are some smaller varieties.
+Most grow up to around 4 metres, although there are some smaller varieties.

-Given that Hamamelis are winter flowering, they look good under planted with Helleborussnowdrops as in the image, and with spring bulbs to make spring woodland garden.
+Given that Hamamelis are winter flowering, they look good under planted with Helleborus, snowdrops as in the image, and with spring bulbs to make spring woodland garden.

-Hamamelis will tolerate partial shade, although they may bloom better in a sunny position, which is their preferred growing conditions.
+Hamamelis will tolerate partial shade, although they bloom better in a sunny position, which is their preferred growing conditions.
 To establish Hamamelis in an area of partial shade, the other growing conditions need to be suitable.
 This means fertile, well-drained soil which is neutral to acid, ideally a pH range of 4.5 -6.5.
-Witch Hazel are a long-lived and hardy but dislikes to be in a frost pocket or an exposed area.
-Hamamelis planted in frost prone area will need protection from frost for the first year or so until established.
-In addition, until established, Hamamelis Witch Hazel may need watering during dry periods.
-Once established, trouble-free.

 Hamamelis are not the easiest of shrubs to get established, and if you feel your garden conditions are not ideal, but are looking for an early flowering yellow garden shrub, Forsythia is a less adventurous but an easier alternative.

-Best Hamamelis to Grow
+Suggested varieties of Hamamelis to Grow

 Witch Hazel flowering colours are yellow, red and orange.
 Here is one of each colour, awarded the RHS Award of Garden Merit.